hukl/shortcut.io_old/README.md

 ## Background

-Early 2011 I have started to build my own bookmarking service as I was unsatisfied with the existings ones.
+Early 2011 I have started to build my own bookmarking service as I was unsatisfied with the existing ones.
 While it is trivial to store bookmarks with any service it was much harder to ever find a certain bookmark again once you have 1000+ of them.
 Shortcut.io has the goal to make finding bookmarks as easy as storing them.
 Then, when I got done about 60-70% of the initial public release I started working for a new company and had not enough time to continue working on it.
-Now, many months later I have realized that I will not finish it any time soon and that there are already enough comercial bookmarking services.
+Now, many months later I have realized that I will not finish it any time soon and that there are already enough commercial bookmarking services.
 Therefor it would be a complete waste of time if I would let this project die without any benefit for anybody.
 This is why I have decided to open source it.